Who was Siddhartha Gautama?

-Close your eyes and imagine you’re a prince or a princess, living in a giant, luxurious palace.
-There your parents make sure that you have everything you could ever want or need: lots of toys, fine clothes, the best education.
+Imagine you’re a prince or a princess, living in a giant, luxurious palace.
+There your parents make sure that you have everything you could ever want or need: lots of toys, fine clothes, and the best education.
 You’re surrounded by beautiful gardens and expensive things.
 You have servants to clean up after you, bring your food, and help with everything.
 When you’re not learning from private tutors, you spend your days swimming, practicing archery and swordsmanship, and riding horses.
 The palace is so massive, it’s your entire world and you never even need to leave.

 Now imagine you decide to give that all up.
 You’re not happy with that life.
 You wonder if life has a greater meaning.
 You wonder if possessions can ever make people truly happy and content.
 This was the life Siddhartha Gautama found himself in.
 You might have heard of him: now, we call him Buddha.

 The story of how Siddhartha became Buddha begins even before his birth.
 Siddhartha’s father was king of a small kingdom in northern India in the sixth century BCE over 2,500 years ago!
 Several years before Siddhartha was born, the king was visited by sages, or wise men, who told him his son would be either a great king or a great holy man.
 Of course, Siddhartha’s father wanted his son to follow in his footsteps and be a great king.
 So when Siddhartha was born in 567 BCE, his father decided to shelter his son from the world, so he wouldn’t know about suffering and death.
 He thought that if Siddhartha never saw bad things in the world, he wouldn’t want to fix them, and so he wouldn’t want to become a holy man.

 Buddha’s Early Life